k4ntz/OC_Atari/docs/scripts/markdown/automated_analysis.md

+# automated_analysis

-`automated_analysis` is a test that requires minimal human interaction to create a pretty good understanding of which ram value is responsible for which game object.
+`automated_analysis.py` is a test that requires minimal human interaction to create a pretty good understanding of which ram value is responsible for which game object.